7. QGIS GUI

 Below is a list of the default panels provided by QGIS:

 the Browser Panel

 the Identify Panel

 the Undo/Redo Panel

-The map view (also called Map canvas) is the “business end” of QGIS — maps are displayed in this area.
+The map view (also called Map canvas) is the “business end” of QGIS — maps are displayed in this area, in 2D.
 The map displayed in this window will reflect the rendering (symbology, labeling, visibilities…) you applied to the layers you have loaded.
 It also depends on the layers and the project’s Coordinate Reference System (CRS).